Executive summary template

 Highlights essential information

-A clear and well-crafted executive summary helps ensure that every executive summary example focuses on the key information readers need to know.
-Executive summaries can also remind and encourage project report writers to focus on what’s most important to readers.
+A clear, well-crafted executive summary template helps writers focus on the key information readers need to know.
+They also help project report writers stay focused on what matters most to readers.

 Maintains uniformity in presentation